Gua Musang District: Places of interest

-Gua Musang is close to the northern gateway to Taman Negara (National Park), which is at Sungai Relau near Merapoh in Pahang.
-The small village of Merapoh is just south of Gua Musang and serves as a popular starting point for those who want to scale Gunung Tahan.
+Gua Musang is close to the northern gateway to Taman Negara, which is at Sungai Relau near Merapoh in Pahang.
+The small village of Merapoh is just south of Gua Musang and serves as a popular starting point for those who want to scale Gunung Tahan, the highest mountain in the Malay Peninsula.
 The untouched tropical rainforest in Taman Negara is among the oldest in the world.
 It is well known for its biodiversity and is home to many endangered species of animals and plants.

-Gua Musang is surrounded by limestone hills and caves, which have become popular with cavers and rock climbers.
+Gua Musang is karstic in nature, surrounded by numerous limestone hills and caves, which have become popular among the caving and rock climbing communities.

-Another interesting place to visit in Gua Musang is a Buddhist temple in Pulai, which is purportedly 400 years old.
+Another interesting place to visit in Gua Musang is a Buddhist temple in Pulai, which is purportedly 600 years old.

-Nenggiri River is a favourite among those who enjoy river rafting.
+The Nenggiri River is a favourite among those who enjoy river rafting.
 There is also a rafting race, called Nenggiri Challenge.
-Archaeological sites can be found in caves, such as Gua Cha, Chawan and Jaya, which are situated along the river.
+Archaeological sites from the Neolithic age can be found in caves, such as Gua Cha, Chawan and Jaya, which are situated along the river.

 Gua Musang is the original home of the Musang King (Mao Shan Wang) cultivar of the durian, which is extremely popular through Malaysia and Singapore and is known as the "King of Durians".